Desert Hand and Physical Therapy

 Our hand therapy treatment programs are designed to return our patients to the activities they love most.
 We work with each patient to develop treatment programs designed to decrease pain & discomfort, increase range of motion and flexibility, improve independence and confidence levels, and prevent the likelihood of re-injury.

-Desert Hand and Physical Therapy provides excellent upper extremity rehabilitation of all conditions of the hand, wrist, elbow and shoulder.
+Desert Hand and Physical Therapy provide excellent upper extremity rehabilitation of all conditions of the hand, wrist, elbow, and shoulder.
 We manufacture custom braces and splints and pride ourselves on excellent quality and service.
 Every office of Desert Hand and Physical Therapy employs a full-time Certified Hand Therapist.
 Meeting the criteria for becoming a CHT is no simple task.
 Therapists practice a minimum of three years in the field of OT or PT and must pass a difficult examination to achieve certification.

-Desert Hand and Physical Therapy is an occupational and physical therapy provider for patients with injuries or surgeries to the hand, wrist, elbow and shoulder.
-A unique aspect of our therapy services is the manufacturing of custom splints and braces for patients with dislocation, arthritis, tendinitis, carpal tunnel syndrome and most post-operative, upper extremity conditions.
-We fabricate over 200 splints or braces per month and pride ourselves on competitive pricing, excellent quality and same day service (with appropriate authorization from the insurers).
+Desert Hand and Physical Therapy is an occupational and physical therapy provider for patients with injuries or surgeries to the hand, wrist, elbow, and shoulder.
+A unique aspect of our therapy services is the manufacturing of custom splints and braces for patients with dislocation, arthritis, tendinitis, carpal tunnel syndrome, and most post-operative, upper extremity conditions.
+We fabricate over 200 splints or braces per month and pride ourselves on competitive pricing, excellent quality, and same-day service (with appropriate authorization from the insurers).